-Anderson has guided MIT to NCAA tournament appearances in each of the past six seasons, highlighted by a run to the NCAA Division III Final Four in 2012.
-During that time, the Engineers have also captured four NEWMAC tournament titles and Anderson has earned a pair of NEWMAC Coach of the Year honors.
-Tech has compiled a 132-40 record since 2008-09, winning 20 games each year and setting a program record with 29 wins 2011-12.
+Anderson has guided MIT to NCAA tournament appearances in six of the past seven seasons, highlighted by a run to the NCAA Division III Final Four in 2012.
+During that time the Engineers have captured four NEWMAC tournament titles and Anderson has earned a pair of NEWMAC Coach of the Year honors.
+Tech has compiled a 150-48 record since 2008-09, winning 20 games six times and setting a program record with 29 wins in 2011-12.

 During his team’s historic 2011-12 campaign, Anderson was also selected as the Northeast regional Coach of the Year and received the Jack Bennett Man of the Year Award from CollegeInsider.com.

-While always advocating class and discipline, Anderson’s teams play with reckless abandon, hustling on defense and diving for loose balls.
-His teams have finished above .500 nine times in the past 11 years, including six 20-win campaigns, and posted a .652 winning percentage since 2001.
+While always advocating class and discipline, Anderson’s teams play with reckless abandon, hustling on defense and diving for loose balls and regularly ranking among the nations top defensive squads.
+His teams have finished above .500 12 times in the past 14 years, including seven 20-win campaigns over that span.

 Anderson arrived at MIT via Rust College in Holly Springs, Miss., where he graduated in 1986.
 After a senior stint as captain, Anderson remained at his alma mater as an Assistant Coach.
 While maintaining his devotion to the game of hoops and to Rust, he eventually assumed additional roles as the Associate Director of Athletics and Director of Student Activities.

-A 2011 graduate of Duke with a BA in history, Stansky also worked as a high yield debt research analyst for Fidelity Investments prior to joining the MIT program.
+A 2011 Duke graduate with a Bachelor of Arts degree in history, Stansky also worked as a high yield debt research analyst for Fidelity Investments prior to joining the MIT program.
 He is also a board member of the Duke Alumni Association of Boston.

 |Previous College:||Boston University|

-Rob Di Bernardo is entering his fifth season as part of the MIT coaching staff.
+Rob Di Bernardo is entering his sixth season as part of the MIT coaching staff.

 Prior to joining the Engineers, Rob developed his coaching and administrative skills as Assistant Dean of Students and Varsity Men’s Basketball coach at The Cambridge School of Weston.
 During his 11 year career at The Cambridge School Rob had many roles, his work as head coach (2004-2009) led to one of the school’s proudest athletic achievements.
 Over the years, the program compiled a record of 71-32 with an unprecedented five-straight NEPSAC tournament appearances, and winning its first-ever NEPSAC Class DII championship in his final year.